This content has been automatically translated and may include minor variations.

 A phased approach reduces risk and allows for refinements along the way.
 Prioritize high-impact brand elements—website, social media, key marketing materials—before transitioning less visible assets.

 Avoid the temptation to rush the process.
-A well-paced rollout ensures consistency and minimizes operational disruption.
+A well-paced rebr and rollout ensures consistency and minimizes operational disruption.

 Use the rebrand as a catalyst for operational improvements